MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/wallets.md

 Processor payment method mappings are also useful for traditional debit and credit card payments.
 Mapping processor payment methods to cards is more straightforward than BIN range mapping and less prone to errors because it is easy to ensure all possible payment methods supported by a connector are mapped to a card or wallet type.

-## Enabling Wallet payment support
+## Enable wallet payment support

-To enable wallet payment support, navigate to the **Feature management** workspace, then search for the **Enhanced wallet support and payment improvements** feature.
-Select the feature and click **Enable**.
+To enable wallet payment support in Commerce headquarters, navigate to the **Feature management** workspace, and then search for the **Enhanced wallet support and payment improvements** feature.
+Select the feature and then select **Enable**.
 After enabling the feature, run the **1110** distribution schedule to enable the new feature in all channels.

-## Other payment enhancements enabled by this feature
+## Other payment enhancements enabled by the wallet payment support feature

-In addition to enabling wallet payment support, this feature enhances payment details available in the back office for payments created using the Dynamics 365 Payment connector for Adyen.
+In addition to enabling wallet payment support, the wallet payment support feature enhances payment details available in Commerce headquarters for payments created using the Dynamics 365 Payment Connector for Adyen.

-In the Call Center, this feature adds two fields to the default view for payment authorization details.
-First, the existing **Processor reference** column is populated with the **PSP reference** provided by Adyen.
-The **PSP reference** is the key used by Adyen to look up payments.
-Second, the existing **Approval code** column is populated with the **Approval code** provided in the authorization from Adyen.
+In the call center, the wallet payment support feature adds two fields to the default view for payment authorization details.
+First, the existing **Processor reference** column is populated with the PSP reference value provided by Adyen, which is the key used by Adyen to look up payments.
+Second, the existing **Approval code** column is populated with the approval code value provided in the authorization from Adyen.

-For retail store transactions, in the payment transactions view, additional enhancements have been added for payments created using the Adyen connector.
-The **Approval code** from the processor will show in the **Approval code** field, the **Processor payment method** will show in the **Processor payment** field, and the **PSP reference** from Adyen will show in the **Processor reference** field.
-These are not discrete fields in the database and will only shown in the user interface when viewing a specific payment.
-These fields will also only be shown if the point of sale client is from monthly update 10.0.20 or later and the **Enabled** feature status for **Enhanced wallet support and payment improvements** has bee synchronized ot the channel.
+For retail store transactions, additional enhancements have been added to the payment transactions view for payments created using the Adyen connector.
+The approval code from the processor will be displayed in the **Approval code** field, the processor payment method will be displayed in the **Processor payment** field, and the PSP reference from Adyen will be displayed in the **Processor reference** field.
+These are not discrete fields in the database and will only be shown in the user interface when viewing a specific payment.
+For the fields to be displayed, the point of sale (POS) client must use Commerce version 10.0.20 or later and the **Enabled** feature status for **Enhanced wallet support and payment improvements** must have been synchronized to the channel.

 ## Wallet payment method support and processor payment methods